MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   /// Returns a handle to the file mapping object that backs this shared buffer.
   /// The returned handle is owned by the shared buffer object.
 You should not
   /// call CloseHandle on it.
-  /// Normal app should use `Buffer` or `GetStream` to get memory address
+  /// Normal app should use `Buffer` or `OpenStream` to get memory address
   /// or IStream object to access the buffer.
   /// For advanced scenarios, you could use file-mapping APIs to obtain other views
   /// or duplicate this handle to another application process and create a view from